mz256/ML_production/Docker/README.md

 - Build Docker image from Dockerfile: our trained model lives here.
 - Run a container and launch `inference.py` from within it, where it has access to the pre-trained model and all necessary dependencies.

+NB: this workflow can be entirely reproduced by `run.sh`.

 The great advantage for wanting to package our Python code like so lies in the fact that we can now embed it in new environments with great ease, e.g. we may
 - load our Docker image on the cloud (e.g. AWS) for more computing power and scalability during training.
 - deploy it as an application with API endpoints with Docker and Kubernetes.